SEND Information report

 |Use formative, summative and standardised assessments for example Single Word Spelling Test (SWST) and New Group Reading Test (NGRT), to get a full picture of the child’s learning profile.

-Complete a SEND concern form outlines the areas of difficulty or need under the following categories;
+Complete a SEND concern form outlining the areas of difficulty or need under the following categories;

 |Planning at this stage will be completed using the Academy’s provision mapping.
 The SEND concern form will be discussed by the inclusion team and the class teacher and appropriate interventions will be put into place, if necessary.